Prepared for DigitalOcean by Cloud Spectator LLC

 Figure 13.2 - VM Total Monthly Price

-In summary, DigitalOcean VMs provide excellent value across all sizes and both VM groups (standard and compute-optimized), with standard class machines having a price-performance advantage over the computeoptimized machines.
+In summary, DigitalOcean VMs provide excellent value across all sizes and both VM groups (Basic and Compute-Optimized), with Basic class machines having a price-performance advantage over the computeoptimized machines.
 With the lowest prices and competitive CPU scores, DigitalOcean achieved superior performance scores, even against some of the newest hyperscale offerings.
 The following section details storage price-performance.

 This section focuses on storage price-performance value.
 Storage performance can be a major bottleneck for certain applications, and often storage pricing can become a budgeting challenge for enterprises.
 The values shown in the sections below are linear and unweighted, using the average performance scores for random read (Figure 11.1) and random write (Figure 12.1), as well as monthly prices (tables 6.1-6.3).
 Higher scores indicate a better price-performance value per USD spent compared to competing VMs in the same size category.

 In the chart below, price-performance is compared for the specified VMs based on random read speed.
 This is most useful when considering read-intensive use-cases.
 Summary observations are provided below.

 Overall, DigitalOcean’s offerings were dominant in read speeds, as their local storage provided a significant edge over the block storage offered by other tested providers.

 Write speed, no matter the drive type or configuration, has always been a technology challenge.
 The following summary observations were gleaned from the analysis.
 Compute-optimized VMs are displayed in solid colors, while the Basic VMs are shown in pattern fills.

 Figure 15.1 - Write Price-Performance